 In accordance with GAAP, the University's net assets have been classified as unrestricted, temporarily restricted, or permanently restricted based upon the existence or absence of donor-imposed restrictions.
 Unrestricted net assets are not subject to donor-imposed restrictions and are used for general operating purposes of the University.
 This class of net assets also includes certain contributions and endowment earnings whose donor-imposed restrictions have been met within the fiscal year.
 Temporarily restricted net assets are subject to certain time or purpose restrictions by the donor.
 Upon satisfaction of these restrictions, the net assets are transferred to unrestricted.
-Amounts released from restrictions in 2014 and 2013 relate primarily to cash collections on pledges where purpose restrictions had already been met.
-Temporarily restricted net assets at June 30, 2014 and 2013 consist of endowment balances (\$824.7 million and \$648.9 million, respectively); the net present value of temporarily restricted contributions and unconditional pledges (\$19.0 million and \$20.6 million, respectively); and split-interest agreements (\$4.9 million and \$4.6 million, respectively).
-Permanently restricted net assets are those subject to permanent donor-imposed restrictions and at June 30, 2014 and 2013 consist of endowment balances (\$620.5 million and \$597.5 million, respectively); the net present value of permanently restricted contributions and unconditional pledges (\$15.3 million and \$12.8 million, respectively); and private student loan funds (\$12.4 million and \$12.1 million, respectively).
+Amounts released from restrictions in 2015 and 2014 relate primarily to cash collections on pledges where purpose restrictions had already been met.
+Temporarily restricted net assets at June 30, 2015 and 2014 consist of endowment balances (\$781.0 million and \$824.7 million, respectively); the net present value of temporarily restricted contributions and unconditional pledges (\$18.1 million and \$19.0 million, respectively); and split-interest agreements (\$5.3 million and \$4.9 million, respectively).
+Permanently restricted net assets are those subject to permanent donor-imposed restrictions and at June 30, 2015 and 2014 consist of endowment balances (\$654.0 million and \$620.5 million, respectively); the net present value of permanently restricted contributions and unconditional pledges (\$17.1 million and \$15.3 million, respectively); and private student loan funds (\$13.1 million and \$12.4 million, respectively).

 Donor-restricted endowed contributions require that the original corpus of the contributions be maintained in perpetuity.
-The distributions from earnings generated by these contributions may be either expended or reinvested in the endowment, in accordance with donor restrictions and contribution and spending policies (see Note 11).
+The distributions from earnings generated by these contributions may be either expended or reinvested in the endowment, in accordance with donor restrictions and endowment contribution and spending policies (see Note 11).